James Gray (director)

-James Gray (born April 14, 1969) is an American film director, producer, and screenwriter.
-Since his feature debut Little Odessa in 1994, he has made seven other features including We Own the Night (2007), Two Lovers (2008), The Immigrant (2013), The Lost City of Z (2016), Ad Astra (2019), and Armageddon Time (2022).
-Five of his films have competed for the Palme d'Or at the Cannes Film Festival.
+James Gray (born April 14, 1969) is an American filmmaker, producer, and screenwriter.
+Since his feature debut Little Odessa in 1994, he has made eight other features including We Own the Night (2007), Two Lovers (2008), The Immigrant (2013), The Lost City of Z (2016), Ad Astra (2019), Armageddon Time (2022), and Paper Tiger (2026).
+Six of his films have competed for the Palme d'Or at the Cannes Film Festival.

 Early life

 Gray was born in New York City and grew up in the neighborhood of Flushing.
 He is of Russian Jewish descent, with grandparents from Ostropol, Western Ukraine, which at that time was a part of the USSR.
 The original family name was "Grayevsky" or "Greyzerstein."
 His father was once an electronics contractor.
 Gray attended the University of Southern California School of Cinematic Arts, where his student film, Cowboys and Angels, helped him get an agent and the attention of producer Paul Webster, who encouraged him to write a script which he could produce.